superyang713/docs/webapp_deployment.md

 ```
 The outside world <-> Nginx <-> The socket <-> Gunicorn <-> django <-> database
 ```
+In other words, Nginx is the webserver, whereas Gunicorn is the appserver.

 ## Getting Started
 Here is my django webapp file structure: